Exploring One-shot Semi-supervised Federated Learning with A Pre-trained Diffusion Model: Method

-Based on the similarities, each image $\mathbf{x}_i^{k}$ is assigned with a pseudo-label $\hat{y}_i^{k}$, where $\hat{y}_i^{k} = \mathop{\arg\max}_{j}sim(E_{\theta}(\mathbf{x}_i^{k}),p_{j}) $.
-Due to the distribution differences between $\mathcal{D}_s$ and $\mathcal{D}_k$, there is a possibility of making mistakes in pseudo labeling.
-In traditional semi-supervised federated learning methods, pseudo-labels are directly used for self-training.
-Therefore, various semi-supervised federated learning methods are required to improve the quality of pseudo-labels.
-However, in our method, the text prompts of the labels are added as auxiliary information during conditional generation on the server, and the adverse influence of the mistakes in pseudo labeling will be greatly reduced.
+Based on the similarities, each image $\mathbf{x}_i^{k}$ is assigned with a pseudo-label $\hat{y}_i^{k}$, where $\hat{y}_i^{k} = \mathop{\arg\max}_{j}sim(E_{\theta}(\mathbf{x}_i^{k}),\mathbf{p}_{j}) $.
+Due to the differences between $\mathcal{D}_s$ and $\mathcal{D}_k$, there is a possibility of making mistakes in pseudo labeling.
+In traditional semi-FL methods, pseudo-labels are used for self-training.
+Therefore, various semi-FL methods are required to improve the quality of pseudo-labels.
+However, in our method, on one hand, in feature processing, clustering can avoid uploading representations of incorrect categories.
+On the other hand, the introduction of text prompts during the generation process can also prevent the generation of images that do not correspond to the specified categories, which further ensures the correct semantic information of generated images.